-Since the last reporting period, the project cost trend improved.
-Phase 2 cost is a moderate risk due to potential cost increases resulting from observation impacts and risk mitigation.
-Consider corrective action to mitigate risk.
+Since the last reporting period, the Phase 2 cost remains a moderate risk, but is trending high due to potential cost increases resulting from observation impacts and risk mitigation related to potential delays.
+Consider actions to control cost and mitigate financial risk.